Blue Jay (character): Leader for a mission

-Blue Jay becomes a member of the Justice League under the command of Catherine Cobert.
-During his tenure in Justice League Europe he spends most of his time wracked with self-doubt.
+Blue Jay becomes a member of the Justice League under the command of liaison Catherine Cobert.
+During his tenure in Justice League Europe, he spends most of his time wracked with self-doubt.

-He is one of the many to fall victim to Starro, but Ice stops this current invasion.
+He is one of the many to fall victim to Starro, but Ice stops its invasion.
 He is eventually made the leader of the European branch of the League.
-He is assigned such by Ambassador Rolf Heimlich, who had been placed in charge of the League by the people of the United Nations.
+He is assigned by Ambassador Rolf Heimlich, who had been placed in charge of the League by the people of the United Nations.
 Blue Jay's first mission is to bring back Blue Beetle, Captain Atom, Ice, and Elongated Man.
 They had all been fired by Heimlich and had teamed together to illegally invade Bialya to uncover the truth behind recent incidents.
-Inspector Camus discovers the truth behind Heimlich, that he is a mole sent by Queen Bee, the ruler of Biayla.
+Inspector Camus discovers the truth behind Heimlich, that he is a mole sent by Queen Bee, the ruler of Bialya.
 On the flight over, Blue Jay is given valuable leadership advice by Martian Manhunter.
-The League uncovers the Queen Bee's brainwashing plots in an explosion set by Sumaan Harjavti, who then kills the Queen.
+The League uncovers Queen Bee's brainwashing plots in an explosion set by Sumaan Harjavti, who then kills the Queen.
 The explosion itself also almost kills the League but Ice saves the lives of every superhero and the brainwashing victims by forming an ice shield, but she is not able to save all of the local Bialyans, many of whom die.
 Blue Jay and the League stay long enough to participate in rescue and relief efforts.

 Losing friends

-Dreamslayer eventually returns to take over the mind of the Justice League financier, Maxwell Lord.
-Dreamslayer enhances Max's persuasion power and takes over the populated, sentient, mobile island of Kooey Kooey Kooey.
-Mitch Wacky is kidnapped to recreate the Extremists, but dies shortly thereafter.
-During the Justice League raid on the island, the Sorceress takes an arrow in the stomach, fired by a brainwashed native.
-She dies, but not before neutralizing Dreamslayer.
-All the Justice League take this hard, but none more so than Blue Jay, for he is now truly the only survivor of his world.
+Dreamslayer eventually returns to take over the mind of Justice League financier Maxwell Lord.
+Dreamslayer enhances Max's persuasion power and takes over the sentient island Kooey Kooey Kooey.
+Mitch Wacky is kidnapped to recreate the Extremists, but dies shortly afterward.
+During the Justice League raid on the island, the Sorceress is killed after being shot in the stomach by a brainwashed native.